 Morocco is a party to the dispute over the Western Sahara.
 After Spain withdrew from its former colony there in 1975, Morocco claimed sovereignty over the region.
 A ceasefire between Morocco and the independence-seeking Polisario Front has been monitored since 1991 by a UN peacekeeping operation, the United Nations Mission for the Referendum in Western Sahara.
 Since 1997, the UN Secretary-General has had a Personal Envoy of the Secretary General for the Western Sahara.

-The Charge d’Affaires ad interim of the U.S. Embassy in Morocco is David Greene; other principal embassy officials are listed in the Department’s Key Officers List.
+The U.S. Ambassador to Morocco is David Fischer; other principal embassy officials are listed in the Department’s Key Officers List.